Binsabbar/oracle-cloud-poc/README.md

 3. customise the environment as you wish.
 You probably want to configure the instances you want to create + security groups per environment.

 # Work In Progress (WIP):
-1. Add optional LB for the network on port 443 and 80

 # To dos:
 This is WIP example.
 I am still planning to find a way to: